oblaser/rpihal/readme.md

 ## GPIO Module

-The library is now aware of the hardware it's running on.
+The library automatically detects the Raspberry Pi Model.

 > __CAUTION!__ Unexpected behaviour may be observed on alternate functions (see [ANOM1](anomalies.md#anom1---gpio-alternate-function-registers)).

 ### Supported Models
-`2B` and newer.
-Zeros, Compute Modules, the `400` and the `5` could not yet be tested.
+`2B` and newer, except `5` and it's derivates.
+Zeros, Compute Modules and the `400` could not yet be tested.

 > Search for _ADDHW_ comments in code to find sections which are crucial for implementation of more hardware support.